Tracker Installation on Strap

 1. The fuzzy side should face the bottom of the tracker.

-3. Similarly, for users with smaller body sizes, if the strap is too long, moving the tracker near the buckle can significantly alleviate the issue of the strap being too long.
-Refer to the tracker installation
+3. Similarly, for users with smaller builds, if the strap is too long, the tracker can be moved near the buckle to reduce the issue of the strap being too long, same as tracker installation.

-For waist and chest straps, you need to unbuckle the triangular side first, then install the quick release.
-Refer to the tracker installation
+For waist and chest straps, you need to first unbuckle the triangular side, then install the quick release, same as tracker installation.

 Complex Quick Release Installation Method